Bounding the number of graph refinements for Brill-Noether existence: Introduction

 \section{Introduction}

-Let $g,d,$ and $r$ be non-negative integers such that the Brill-Noether number is non-negative, Let $C$ be a smooth proper curve of genus $g$ defined over $\mathbb{C}$.
-The classical Brill-Noether existence theorem asserts that there always exists a degree $d$ divisor $D$ on $C$, whose rank $r(D)=h^0(C,\mathcal{O}_C(D))-1$ is at least $r$.
+Let $g,d,$ and $r$ be non-negative integers such that the Brill--Noether number is non-negative, Let $C$ be a smooth proper curve of genus $g$ defined over $\mathbb{C}$.
+The classical Brill--Noether existence theorem asserts that there always exists a degree $d$ divisor $D$ on $C$, whose rank $r(D)=h^0(C,\mathcal{O}_C(D))-1$ is at least $r$.

 In \cite{BN}, Baker and Norine introduced a divisor theory on finite graphs, that mirrors large parts of the algebro-geometric behavior.
 In \cite{MR2448666}, Baker provided the first link between the algebro-geometric and combinatorial worlds via his specialization lemma, and since then this relationship has been extensively studied.
-Among the original conjectures in \cite{MR2448666}, Brill-Noether existence for finite graphs is the last one that remains open: \begin{conjecture}[\cite{MR2448666} Conjecture 3.9(1)]{ } Fix integers $g,d,r\geq0$, such that $\rho(g,d,r)=(r+1)(d-r)-g\cdot r \geq 0$.
+Among the original conjectures in \cite{MR2448666}, Brill--Noether existence for finite graphs is the last one that remains open: \begin{conjecture}[\cite{MR2448666} Conjecture 3.9(1)]{ } Fix integers $g,d,r\geq0$, such that $\rho(g,d,r)=(r+1)(d-r)-g\cdot r \geq 0$.
 Then every graph of genus $g$ admits a divisor $D$ with $\mathrm{deg}(D)=d$ and $r(D)\geq r$. \end{conjecture}

 The conjecture is not known even for $r = 1$, despite considerable recent interest and many results for specific classes of graphs; see, for example, \cite{MR2895184}, \cite{MR3770859}, \cite{M22}, \cite{MR4397104} and \cite{MR4492530}.
-While the problem itself is purely combinatorial, it leads to a circle of interesting algebro-geometric questions.
-Some of them are discussed in Section~\ref{sec:further discussion}.
+While the problem itself is purely combinatorial, the conjecture would follow from certain algebro-geometric statements, following an approach of Caporaso \cite[Section 6]{MR2895184}.
+We propose three versions of such an algebro-geometric statement, strictly increasing in strength, in Section~\ref{sec:further discussion}.

-The existence of divisors predicted by Conjecture~\ref{c1} is known when we treat $G$ as a metric $\mathbb{Q}$-graph \cite[Theorem 3.12]{MR2448666}, or equivalently, the existence of such divisors is known on the $k$-th homothetical refinement $G^{(k)}$ for some $k$ sufficiently large \cite[Theorem 1.3]{MR3092681}.
-The refinement $G^{(k)}$ of $G$, however, admits more divisors than $G$ and recent examples of \cite{MR4397104} show that they can behave quite differently.
-See Section~\ref{subsec:example} for their simplest example and a discussion of the relation to the algebro-geometric side.
+The existence of divisors predicted by Conjecture~\ref{c1} is known when we treat $G$ as a metric $\mathbb{Q}$-graph \cite[Theorem 3.12]{MR2448666}, or equivalently, the existence of such divisors is known on the $k$-th homothetic refinement $G^{(k)}$ for $k$ sufficiently large \cite[Theorem 1.3]{MR3092681}.
+The refinement $G^{(k)}$ of $G$, however, admits more divisors than $G$ and recent examples of \cite{MR4397104} show that they can behave quite differently (disproving a related conjecture, \cite[Conjecture 3.14]{MR2448666}).
+These examples were an important motivation for our work, and we show that they are not an artifact of the combinatorial side of the theory; that is, they are obtained from algebraic geometry via specialization.
+See Section~\ref{subsec:example}.